-We draw an exciting collection of faculty from cooperating departments such as African American Studies, Anthropology, Architecture, Art and Archaeology, Economics, English, History, Music, Philosophy, Psychology, Religion, Sociology, and the Woodrow Wilson School of Public and International Affairs.
+While we are not a degree-granting or certificate program at the graduate level, we draw an exciting collection of faculty from cooperating departments such as African American Studies, Anthropology, Architecture, Art and Archaeology, Economics, English, History, Music, Philosophy, Psychology, Religion, Sociology, and the School of Public and International Affairs.
 We also enjoy intimate relationships with critical interdisciplinary programs such as the Program in Gender and Sexuality Studies and the Program in Law and Public Affairs.

-The Program in American Studies enjoys a strong community of graduate students (English, History, Art and Archaeology, Religion, and Anthropology, among others) who engage with one another across disciplines.
-They are active participants of our Noon Workshop series where they engage with scholars’ works in progress and of the Grad Salon where they share their own works in progress with peers and faculty.
+As an interdepartmental program, the Program in American Studies enjoys a strong community of graduate students (English, History, Art and Archaeology, Religion, and Anthropology, among others) who engage with one another across disciplines.
+They are active participants of our Noon Workshop series, where they engage with scholars’ works in progress, and of the Grad Salon, where they share their own works in progress with peers and faculty.
 They organize the annual American Studies Graduate Student Conference.

 The Program supports graduate students by offering funding for research at various stages of their careers at Princeton and for further training in interdisciplinary studies.
 Our graduate student affiliates are interested in interdisciplinarity as research practice and as pedagogy.